SteveCurran24/leetcode-solutions/grind75/NOTES.md

 This is a deeper version of the Height of a tree, where you just get two heights and compare them for distance.
 The key takeaway was the pseudo global variable in python, the use of an accumulation variable.
  - Diameter needs to be calculated at every node.
 In some circumstances, the root is not part of the overall longest route.
  - I ran a helper function to return the height and leveraged the accumulator to track diamter, only returning diamter from the main function
  - Because it is DFS, it is O(n) complexity.

+## Middle of the Linked List
+I was able to use the slow/fast pointer trick so solve this one.
+I advance one pointer at a rate faster than the other.
+When the faster pointer hits the end, the first pointer is at the midway point.
+Syntatically it was tricky because I had to track the correct location of NULL values for the faster pointer.
+Overall it took about 10 minutes to solve.